-- are intending to lodge their Annual Information Statement online - have PBI taxation endorsements; - have Deductible Gift Recipient (DGR) status; - are registered charitable childcare centres; or - are educational institutions such as primary and secondary schools.
+- are intending to lodge their Annual Information Statement in paper form - have PBI taxation endorsements; or - have Deductible Gift recipient (DGR) status; or - are registered charitable child care centres; or - are educational institutions such as primary and secondary schools.

 Note: The checklist is generic and would support all congregations/presbyteries.
-However, there may be cases where your 2018 Annual Information Statement is tailored to your individual congregation/presbytery requirement.
+However, there may be cases where your 2019 Annual Information Statement is tailored to your individual congregation/ presbytery requirements.

-How to complete the ACNC 2018 Annual Information Statement in paper format
+How to complete the ACNC 2019 Annual Information Statement online

-The table below sets out the standard responses to be provided by Uniting Church organisations that meet the definition of a Basic Religious Charity, when completing their 2018 Annual Information Statement in paper format.
+The table below sets out the standard responses to be provided by Uniting Church organisations that meet the definition of a Basic Religious Charity, when completing their 2019 Annual Information Statement on-line.

-Lodgement of completed forms
+Online lodgement of completed forms

-This Statement must be lodged with the ACNC after 1 January 2019 and before 29 June 2019.
+This Statement must be lodged online with the ACNC after 1 January 2020 and before 29 June 2020.
+However, due to Covid-19, the due date has been extended to 30 August 2020.